A decoupling approach to the quantum capacity: Background and notation

+on two isomorphic Hilbert $2^{nQ}$-dimensional Hilbert spaces $R$ and $\wh{R}$ in their respective possessions, by using the channel $n$ times.
+The code consists of an encoding preparation $\ket{\Psi}^{RA'^n}$ and a decoding channel $\CD^{B^n \rar \wh{R}}$ satisfying

-where the \emph{fidelity} \cite{U76} between a pure and a mixed state is defined as $F\big(\ket{\varphi},\rho\big) = \bra{\varphi}\rho\ket{\varphi}.$ A rate $Q$ is achievable for $\cN$ if there exists a sequence of $(Q_n,n,\e_n)$ entanglement generation codes for $\cN$ with $Q_n\to Q$ and $\e_n \rar 0$.
+where the \emph{fidelity} \cite{U76} between a pure and a mixed state is defined as $F\big(\ket{\varphi},\rho\big) = \bra{\varphi}\rho\ket{\varphi}.$ A rate $Q$ is achievable for $\cN$ if there is a sequence of $(Q,n,\e_n)$ entanglement generation codes for $\cN$ with $\e_n \rar 0$.
 The \emph{quantum capacity} $\mathcal{Q}(\cN)$ of $\cN$ is the supremum of the achievable rates.
-We will prove that if $\ph^{A'}$ is any input state for the channel, then every nonnegative rate $Q< I_c(\rho,\CN)$ is achievable.
-Our main goal will be to show that rates arbitrarily less than the coherent information are achievable.
-Namely, we prove \cite{L96,S02,D05}: \begin{theorem}[Quantum channel coding theorem] Let $\CN^{A'\to B}$ and $\ph^{A'}$ be given.
-Every $0\leq Q \leq I_c(\ph,\CN)$ is an achievable rate for entanglement generation over $\CN^{A'\to B}$. \end{theorem} The definition of the quantum capacity used here only requires that maximal entanglement be created between the sender and the receiver.
-This is analogous to an \emph{average} probability of error constraint on classical codes.
-The most restrictive requirement on good quantum codes is that they approximate an identity channel $\id^{R\to\wh{R}}$ on \emph{every} possible entangled input $\ph^{R'R}$.
-This criterion is analogous to a classical constraint on the maximal probability of error.
-Nonetheless, the set of achievable rates can be shown to be the same~\cite{bkn,DHW05}.
+We will prove the following theorem which gives a lower bound to $\CQ(\CN)$: \begin{theorem}[Quantum channel coding theorem] Let $\CN^{A'\to B}$ and $\ph^{A'}$ be given.
+Every $0\leq Q < I_c(\ph,\CN)$ is an achievable rate for entanglement generation over $\CN^{A'\to B}$. \end{theorem} A simpler criterion for good codes can be obtained through the following lemma \cite{sw-approx}, allowing us to bypass consideration of the decoding process altogether. \begin{lemma}[Sufficiency of decoupling from environment]